-This may seem like a strange way to put it, but learning and using Spanish has been a priority of mine for the last fourteen years.
+This may seem like a strange way to put it, but learning and using Spanish has been a priority of mine for over a dozen years.
 From the ten consecutive years of having at least one Spanish course (and up to five courses taught in Spanish) each year to the four full years I’ve lived in Spanish-speaking countries, I DO believe I’ve invested a great deal in my language skills.
 It’s okay that I’m letting my grip on that loosen for a bit.
-Instead, I want to focus on being a great teacher, building an amazing community here through Sincerely, Spain, and being the best partner I can be for my boyfriend.
+Instead, I want to focus on my new career and being a great writer, on building an amazing community here through Sincerely, Spain and through my author account, and being the best partner I can be for my husband.
 I don’t think it’s wrong to invest in these other important areas that influence my future.

 Because I’m investing in my growth:

 So many great minds have preached the importance of learning everyday and constantly investing in your own education.
-While language-learning is a big part of that, it’s not everything and right now I’m deep in the process of getting as much knowledge as I can from podcasts.
-I know I’m really late to the game, but in the last year I’ve finally gotten into the idea of listening to a variety of shows while I clean, cook, walk, and even shower and it’s helped me reach such important realizations and expand my mind.
-It’s also lots of fun...despite being just one more way in which I’m filling my life with English.
+While language-learning is a big part of that, it’s not everything and right now I’m deep in the process of getting as much knowledge as I can from podcasts, blogs, videos, and books.
+I’m proud of all the non-fiction (and fiction!) content I’ve consumed over the last few years.
+I love listening to a variety of podcast shows and audiobooks while I clean, cook, walk, etc. All of this has helped me reach such important realizations and expand my mind.
+It’s also lots of fun…despite being just one more way in which I’m filling my life with English.

 Because I haven’t really lost those skills:

-Despite the fact that my Spanish may not be as polished at the moment, I know that I’ve built myself a strong foundation that I can return to at anytime.
-I recently went on vacation with two Spanish friends to visit an American friend who has all Spanish coworkers and the vast majority of the long weekend was in Spanish.
+Despite the fact that my Spanish may not be as polished at the moment, I know that I’ve built myself a strong foundation that I can return to at any time.
+Even when I was barely engaging in Spanish at all in 2018, I went on vacation with two Spanish friends to visit an American friend and the vast majority of the long weekend was spent in Spanish.
 While I did feel like I was tripping over my words and making stupid mistakes at the beginning of the weekend, by the second or third day everything was flowing much more fluidly and the fact that everyone was speaking to me in Spanish (despite almost everyone having great English skills as well) was a clear reminder to me that I’ve ‘got this.’
-Even Spanish people who have lived for years in the US wanted to converse in Spanish so my skills can’t be that rusty.
+Even my friend’s Spanish coworkers who had lived for years in the US wanted to converse in Spanish, so my skills can’t be that rusty.

 Want to know the funny part?
 As we were trying to translate a message into English for my Spanish friend, neither of us could think of the right word to say de todos modos in English.
 I finally felt like I’d made a breakthrough and shouted out ‘sin embargo!’—another expression in Spanish.
 I can still easily get into the mindset of being so immersed in Spanish that my brain is not even differentiating languages.
 I think that’s pretty cool and something to be proud of!

-As you can imagine, I sometimes feel a bit insincere when people talk about how amazing it is that I’m so immersed in Spanish on a daily basis when, in reality, ¾ of my waking hours are filled with English.
+As you can imagine, I sometimes feel a bit insincere when people talk about how amazing it is that I’m so immersed in Spanish on a daily basis when, in reality, most of my days are filled with English.
+Sometimes it feels like a waste to be living abroad when (especially during current times) I’m not exactly engaging with the local culture or language on the regular.
 Still, I know that life is made up of seasons and there will always be moments in which I focus more or less on my Spanish speaking.
-Sometimes you just want the comforts of your mother tongue and/or the ability to have a deep conversation without having to worry if you’re choosing the right words.
-And I don’t think it’s fair to discredit everything else I’ve been doing more of during this lower period of Spanish.
-“Circles and cycles and seasons.
-For everything there’s always reason.”